NagiosEnterprises/nrpe/macros/README.md

 > Output Variables : dist_type, dist_ver

 This macro detects the distribution type.
-For Linux, this would be rh (for Red Hat and derivitives), suse (OpenSUSE, SLES, derivitives), gentoo (Gentoo and derivitives), debian (Debian and derivitives), and so on.
+For Linux, this would be rh (for Red Hat and derivatives), suse (OpenSUSE, SLES, derivatives), gentoo (Gentoo and derivatives), debian (Debian and derivatives), and so on.
 For BSD, this would be openbsd, netbsd, freebsd, dragonfly, etc. It can also be aix, solaris, osx, and so on for Unix operating systems.